 Sometimes we crave a good burger, so with health in mind, here is one for you!
 Mainly vegetarian, totally satisfying with no guilt trip, and a lot of nutrition with only 482 calories.
-Try this healthy option and you will be convinced that vegetarian food can also be very delicious and enjoyable.
+Try this healthy Spinach Burger and you will be convinced that vegetarian food can also be very delicious and enjoyable.

-1 hour and 15 minutes; serves four
+1 hour and 15 minutes; serves four (or freeze for later!)

 - 4 SOURDOUGH BUNS (or your choice of buns), cut in half

 - 1 lb.
 FRESH SPINACH, packaged/cleaned and chopped small

 - 1 bunch FRESH PARSLEY, stems removed, washed, dried, and chopped (about 1 cup)

 - 1 bunch FRESH CILANTRO, stems removed, washed, dried, and chopped (about 1 cup)

 - ½ cup DRIED QUINOA

 - 1 large or 2 medium TOMATOES, cut into 8 thin round slices

 - 5 tbsp.
 OLIVE OIL, divided